jdibenes/hl2ss/README.md

 2. Go to the Device Portal (type the IP address of your HoloLens in the address bar of your preferred web browser) and upload the appxbundle to the HoloLens (System -> File explorer -> Downloads).
 3. On your HoloLens, open the File Explorer and locate the appxbundle.
 Tap the appxbundle file to open the installer and tap Install.

+You can find the server application (hl2ss) in the All apps list.

 ## Permissions

 The first time the server runs it will ask for the necessary permissions to access sensor data.
 If there are any issues, please verify that the server application (hl2ss.exe) has access to: